equinusocio/astorinomattia.com/src/blog/details-element-the-native-html-trigger.md

 }
 ```

-Then we can apply it to the summary element along with accessibility related attributes.
+Then we can apply it to the summary element along with accessibility-related attributes.

 ```html
 <details>